-Babies who have difficulties around birth have a higher risk of problems with neurological child development (e.g. how they think, communicate, play, and interact with others) than babies born close to their due date.
+Babies born very early have a higher risk of problems with neurological child development (e.g. how they think, communicate, play, and interact with others) than babies born close to their due date.

 A small UK study using the same supplement showed it was safe, and that it may improve neurological child development, but we need to find out more.
 We'd like to invite you and your baby to take part in a new study using the supplement to help us find out more.